 - ThoughtSpot Service Address: A fully qualified and resolvable domain name for the ThoughtSpot service.
 For example, thoughtspot.thoughtspot-customer.com.

 - Unique Service Name: The unique key used by your Identity Provider to identify the client.
 For example, urn:thoughtspot:callosum:saml.
+You may know this as the Entity ID.

 - Skew Time in Seconds: The allowed skew time, after which the authentication response is rejected and sent back from the IDP.
 86400 is a popular choice.
 The default is 3600.